41 species in 4 genera

 Genus Pipa (7 species)

-Pipa arrabali no AmphibiaWeb account photos no sound/video Pipa aspera no AmphibiaWeb account photos no sound/video Pipa carvalhoi AmphibiaWeb account photos no sound/video Pipa myersi AmphibiaWeb account no photos no sound/video Pipa parva AmphibiaWeb account photos sound/video Pipa pipa AmphibiaWeb account photos no sound/video Pipa snethlageae no AmphibiaWeb account no photos no sound/video
+Pipa arrabali no AmphibiaWeb account photos no sound/video Pipa aspera no AmphibiaWeb account photos no sound/video Pipa carvalhoi AmphibiaWeb account photos no sound/video Pipa myersi AmphibiaWeb account photos no sound/video Pipa parva AmphibiaWeb account photos sound/video Pipa pipa AmphibiaWeb account photos no sound/video Pipa snethlageae no AmphibiaWeb account no photos no sound/video

 Genus Pseudhymenochirus (1 species)